pop/elijahcaine.me/content/blog/working_remote/five_points_coffee_roaster.rst

 ---

-*This one of many posts this summer in which I will review local Portland cafes and other loctions with working remotely in mind.
+*This one of many posts this summer in which I will review local Portland cafes and other locations with working remotely in mind.
 If you have any feedback, please contact me on twitter* `@PastyWhiteNoise`_

 .. _@PastyWhiteNoise: https://twitter.com/pastywhitenoise